Unstoppable Hackathon

 Food & Amenities

-• Breakfast, lunch, and dinner during the hackathon • Water stations across the venue Note: Food & stay are not covered for the 15 Dec workshop
+• Meals will be provided during the hackathon. • Water stations across the venue • Dedicated Resting Zones Note: Food & stay are not covered for the 15 Dec workshop Note: Personal Rooms will not be provided

 Infrastructure & Tools